Meeting gun-runners on a Serbian night train

 The three of us stayed deathly quiet as more illicit gear came out of the ceiling compartment – first more butts, then boxier sections that must have been the “middle” of the rifles and finally bags of long metal sticks, obviously the barrels.

-The whole process seemed to take forever and the bag was filled with enough firearms to declare war on your neighboring village.
+The whole process seemed to take forever and the bag was filled with enough firearms to declare war on your neighbouring village.

 The gun-runners seemed nervous as hell, but in no way hostile.
 Regardless, the three of us were comprehensively shit-scared.